 In the beginning, Ron concentrated only on ministering in local jails, because the prisons would not allow him in until he had completed his parole.
 He joined Prison Fellowship, which trained him in all aspects of prison ministry, and took every training course they offered.
 Prison Fellowship was a major influence in Ron’s finally receiving acceptance as a volunteer in the prison he had been paroled from – Staunton Correctional Center (SCC).
 After several years of faithful service as a volunteer, Ron received approval to begin ministering and witnessing to the prison inmates at SCC.
 He was even asked to give the graduation speech for all the men graduating from either trade schools or the GED program.

 After Rehoboth Jail & Prison Ministry was established, the VA Mennonite Church Conference stressed the importance of accountability.
 Ron pursued a license in his field and was then ordained for special ministries as a prison chaplain.
 The ministry established a volunteer Board of Directors in 1997, which began oversight of the ministry’s finances and activities.
-During this time, Ron also served for seven years as pastor and, then, pastor for Rehoboth Mennonite Church.
+During this time, Ron also served for seven years as pastor for Rehoboth Mennonite Church.